hsalamat/angularjs2/README.md

 17. back to the terminal in the same workspace, and type npm start

-18. If you are just seeing: loading...copy the URL and google chrome browser!
+18. If you are just seeing: loading... in the browser, your browser might not be supporting angular 2, copy the URL and paste it in google chrome browser!